Manage changes to scripts workflows, apps and resources using commits & push on remote repositories.

 will simply push all local files to the currently selected workspace, creating or updating the remote equivalents.

-Pulling with getOperate sync pull will
+getOperate sync pull will

 first update the internal sync state, and then generate a diff between your local files and this state, only updating the actually modified files.
 Possible conflicts will warn the user.

-Pushing with getOperate sync push will
+getOperate sync push will

 push all local files to the remote and then update the internal state to avoid being out-of-sync due to the push.
 Using sync push